memespring/wiki-platformland-content/identifying-platforms.md

 Use [Wardley mapping](https://blog.gardeviance.org/2015/02/an-introduction-to-wardley-value-chain.html) to identify potentual for shared components / existing duplicaiton.

-## Look for underutalised resources
+## Look for underutilised  resources

 e.g. government printers / government offices, and wrap them in an API